 Hydroelectric power supplies a modest 6-8% of electric demand in the U.S. today, but following the installation of the nation's first hydroelectric plant in Wisconsin in 1882 there was a headlong public and private rush to develop the technology.
 By 1907 the level had reached 15% of electricity produced and by 1920 the number had grown to a startling 25%.
 Hydroelectric power was occasionally called "white coal", even --- and was seen as a boon to the rural southeast in particular.
-Dams were being built everywhere at a rapid clip.
+Dams were being built everywhere around here at a rapid clip.
 It's in this context and time period that the wonderful Green River was nearly taken away from us back in 1906.

 The Upper Green and the Narrows as we know them today would have ceased to exist had the Ladshaw brothers' plan been enacted.
-Somehow we wound up with just the one dam that we have, creating Lake Summit and piping down to Tuxedo Hydro, built around 1921.
+Somehow we wound up with just the one dam that we have, creating Lake Summit and piping down to Tuxedo Hydro, built in 1918.
 Although they were hired to make the engineering study and proposal (and were paid $4200 for it), no amount of searching or contacting historical societies has turned up any reasons or information about why the Ladshaw plan was not accepted, and I have all but given up that part of my quest.